Lamb Shanks, Moroccan Style

 Moroccan meat recipes often incorporate spices like cinnamon, which we tend to reserve for desserts.
 Allspice and cloves are two more spices often used in this cuisine.

 The combination of dried prunes and apricots spices with cinnamon, cloves and allspice cooked with the lamb shanks will create the most wonderful aroma in your kitchen as it bakes.
+And it will taste as good as it smells.

 The long slow cooking will also ensure fantastically tender lamb.
 It will pretty much fall off the bone.